 - Enter a password if prompted to.

 iMyFone TunesMate is the best third-party tool that allows you to transfer all your media files for free between your iPhone and iTunes/Computer.
-This tool is compatible with all the iOS versions including the most recent ones.
+This tool is compatible with all the iOS versions including the latest iOS 14.
 The features this tool offers include:

 Main features of iMyFone TunesMate: